paularinzee/fastapi-web-security-scanner/README.md

 # 🔍 Web Security Scanner

-A farm-stack web security scanner application built with **FastAPI** and **React**.
+A web security scanner application built with **FastAPI** and **React**.
 It allows users to scan websites for common vulnerabilities like SQL Injection and XSS, and download a PDF report of the scan results.

 ---